jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Building the template

-Make new twig file in your templates folder.
+Make a new twig file in your templates folder.
 This is the actual component you're going to import later on.
 In the first step we’re going to set our table size, hardcoded for now.
 Next we'll create an empty object we will use to pass the content of our table header (the first row) to the other rows.
 Since we don't use the first row, we only need `tableSize - 1` as the amount of iterations.
-The empty object is now filled with key-value pairs like for example `label1:1`.
+The empty object is now filled with key-value pairs, for example `label1:1`.

 ```twig
 {# Set the table size here #}